iCosmosNeuroverse/iC0nstruct/README.md

 # Some tips to align with the tutorial:

 1. Instead of Snap, Use GridSnap to allow shape creation to snap to nearest point.
 2. Notice the Disable key is not shown when your Rhino3d 5 loads.
+Use Osnap button to reveal that Disable option.

 # Some general tips to help manipulate and observe your model